Skip to main content Skip to main navigation Skip to search

 $2.0 million over 2 years from 2025-26 for training to enable increased producer use of existing processor feedback and data tools that support continuous improvement of the sheep flock.
 This would include developing guidance material and training support for the use of forward contracts through the sheep supply chain.

-The $40.0 million Supply Chain Capacity Program is being delivered by the Western Australian Government over 3 years from 2025-26 to encourage capital investment to enhance processing supply chain capacity, efficiency and productivity.
+The $40.0 million Supply Chain Capacity Program opened on 27 August 2025 and will close on 22 October 2025.
+This program is being delivered by the Western Australian Government over 3 years from 2025-26 to encourage capital investment to enhance processing supply chain capacity, efficiency and productivity.

 Eligible activities will include on-farm finishing infrastructure; upgrades to feedlots; processing plant upgrades, including lairage, ramps, cold stores and wastewater upgrades; improved heavy vehicle access and associated driver facilities; installation of objective carcase measurement (OCM) technology in processing plants, including updates to software systems and training for producers in understanding and applying OCM feedback.
 All grant programs will be capped per enterprise.
 Applicants will have to match grant funding with a co-contribution.

-Funding will be delivered through a competitive grant application process, with two grant funding rounds expected.
-Initial round of $20.0 million (2025) and second round of $20.0 million (2026).
-A matching co-contribution from grant applicants will be required, with grant amounts capped per enterprise.
+Funding will be delivered through a competitive grant application process, with two grant funding rounds expected: an initial round of $20.0 million (2025) and a second round of $20.0 million (2026).

-The $27.0 million Enhancing Market Demand Program has already commenced and is focused on enhancing demand within Australia and internationally for Australian sheep products and supporting diversification opportunities for Australian agri-food businesses that export to the Middle East and North Africa region.
+The $27.0 million Enhancing Market Demand (EMD) program commenced in 2024-25 and will run over 4 years to 2027-28.
+The program is focused on enhancing demand within Australia and internationally for Australian sheep products and supporting diversification opportunities for Australian agri-food businesses that export to the Middle East and North Africa (MENA) region.

-The program is intended to grow the profile of Australian sheep products, aid the diversification of markets for sheep and broader agrifood products, boost confidence in the domestic sheep industry and assist the industry to adjust through transitioning to other opportunities in Australia and overseas.
+The EMD program is intended to grow the profile of Australian sheep products, aid the diversification of markets for sheep and broader agrifood products to the MENA region, boost confidence in the domestic sheep industry and assist the industry to adjust through transitioning to other opportunities in Australia and overseas.

 Funding: $7.6 million

-$1.5 million over 2 years from 2025-26 for the Livestock Transport Industry Transition Program to assist transport companies through the transition with grants of up to $40,000.
-The open-competitive program will be capped per enterprise and applicants will have to match grant funding with a co-contribution.
+$1.5 million over 2 years from 2025-26 for the Livestock Transport Industry Transition Program to assist transport companies through the transition.
+Matching co-contributions from grant applicants will be required with grants capped up to $40,000 per applicant.

 $2.4 million to provide additional services through the Rural Financial Counselling Service in Western Australia (previously announced).